andreyorst/SimpleSnippets.vim/README.md

 # SimpleSnippets.vim

 Simple snippets is a simple snippet manager for Vim and NeoVim, based on standard editor features, designed to be fast and lightweight.
-It integrates with deoplete to provide available snippets in popup menu and provides basic support of snippet feature to vim.
+It integrates with Deoplete to provide available snippets in popup menu and provides basic support of snippet feature to Vim.

 ![simplesnippets](https://user-images.githubusercontent.com/19470159/39535519-c4904d2a-4e3c-11e8-9e1c-9796515f1913.gif)